woojiahao/tp/docs/UserGuide.md

 #### Command Box
 - The `Command Box` is the primary means by which the user interacts actively with the application.
 - The user types specific inputs into the `Command Box` and presses `ENTER` after typing to "communicate" with UniCa$h.
-- The responses from UniCa$h for each input will be as defined in the subsection for each command in the later part of this User Guide
 - Given that our application is targeted for users who prefer CLI-type text input interaction, the `Command Box` is configured such that it can remember up to `10` latest user inputs.
   - When a user presses `ENTER` on any input, the input is stored regardless of its validity.